tsehori/scroodle/README.md

 ```
 And just follow the program's instructions!

-## A new file named my_crdeds.ini was created!
+## A new file named my_creds.ini was created!
 Help!!
 Not to worry; this file saves your preferences, such as desired language and semester, and your username, shall you want it.
 In the next time the program runs, it won't have to ask for these details.
 In case you don't want these detailes to be saved -- just delete the file. :innocent: